minershive/hiveos-asic/README.md

 ``` sh
 hive-uninstall
 ```
-Maybe cron jobs have to removed manually with `crontab -e` even if they are left there the would do nothing.
+A cron jobs might have to be removed manually with `crontab -e` even if they are left there the would do nothing.

 ## Innosilicon old models